kimwalisch/primecount/doc/Easy-Special-Leaves.md

 have a runtime complexity of O((x^(1/2))^(2/3) * x^(1/4)) = O(x^(7/12)) which does not deteriorate the overall runtime complexity of the algorithm.

 Lastly we have to ensure that the work is distributed evenly amongst all threads.
-Most of the easy special leaves are below y (~ x^(1/3) * log(x)^3), hence it is critical that this region is distributed evenly amongst all threads.
-Based on my benchmarks
-**a segment size of x^(1/4) evenly distributes the work** even on servers with a large number of CPU cores such as my dual-socket AMD EPYC server with 196 threads.
+The easy special leaves are distributed very unevenly, most the leaves are located below y (~ x^(1/3) * log(x)^3) whereas above y the number of leaves slowly decreases and they become more and more sparse as they approach x^(1/2).
+Hence it is critical that the region below y is distributed evenly amongst all threads.
+Based on my benchmarks **a segment size of x^(1/4) evenly distributes the work** even on servers with a large number of CPU cores such as my dual-socket AMD EPYC server with 196 threads.
 Using a segment size larger than x^(1/4) such as x^(1/3) or y causes significant load imbalance (i.e. some threads will be assigned much more work than others and keep on computing after most of the threads have already finished their computations) which severely deteriorates performance especially on PCs and servers with a large number of CPU cores.
 Above y there are much fewer easy special leaves hence the segment size can be increased by a small constant factor (16 in primecount) in order to reduce the pre-computation overhead, provided that the new segment size still fits into the CPU's cache.